jkenlooper/www.weboftomorrow.com/README.md

 * Testing a few ideas on structuring the site in a more modular approach.

-* Experimenting with bundling all the tools used to generate the static resources.
+* ~~Experimenting with bundling all the tools used to generate the static resources.~~ *Update: this seems rather extreme and has been dropped.*

 * Using `npm version` when commiting the `dist/` files to the repository for tagged releases.